fenago/pytest-quick-start-guide/testing-with-pytest/Lab_7.md

 code coverage analysis does not replace thinking.

 Quite a few more options and features of both coverage.py and pytest-cov are available.
-More information can be found in the coverage.py^2 and pytest-cov^3 documentation.
+More information can be found in the coverage.py and pytest-cov documentation.

 2. https://coverage.readthedocs.io